-I’m unsure if this is a mistake or it’s a flaw but I’m always 7 year’s too early with my ventures.
-No one needs to the products until 7 years later.
+I’m unsure if this is a mistake or it’s a flaw but I’m always 7 years too early with my ventures.
+No one needs the products until 7 years later.
 I’m not the type of person who waits or puts things on hold so it’s both a strength and a weakness.

 What will you be doing differently in 2020?

 I hope to do more mentoring and speaking seasons.
 With speaking seasons, it’s hard to follow up with an entire audience and see how you’re helping them.
 Whereas with mentor seasons, you can see how people interpret your message and how they use it.
-So, I definitely want to move more into the mentor space, helping entrepreneurs succeed.
+So, I want to move more into the mentoring space, helping entrepreneurs succeed.

 After catching up with Karl, I not only gained insight into his knowledge and expertise on ecommerce but I also felt motivated and inspired.
 Karl’s passion and dedication to helping businesses stand out from the crowd and dare to be different are remarkable.
 You can find more about Karl’s work, books, and programs on his website here.